 “For the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart.“ Hebrews 4:12

 Matthew Henry, commenting on this verse writes: “It will discover to men their thoughts and purposes, the vileness of many, the bad principles they are moved by, the sinful ends they act to.”
 In the NAR, the “word of God” is not the word of God.
-Instead, we received the words of men, their private interpretations and portions of scripture from the diabolical Passion Translation.
-The word of God has been silenced in our lives, it cannot do it’s work.
+Instead, we received the words of men, their private interpretations, and portions of scripture from the diabolical Passion Translation.
+The word of God has been silenced in our lives, it cannot do its work.

-God in his mercy has opened our eyes, and has allowed us to be sifted.
-A painful process, but the goal of sifting wheat is not to destroy it, but purify it.
+God in his mercy has opened our eyes and has allowed us to be sifted.
+A painful process, but the goal of sifting wheat is not to destroy it but purify it.
 The shaking is the equivalent of our house falling down, the sifting is the stage where we examine our foundation to discover why it fell.
 During the searching phase, we examined the teachings that ensnared us.
-During the sifting process, we examine our own hearts.
+During the sifting process, we examine our hearts.
 The primary question we probably all had, is why were we deceived in the first place?

 An uncomfortable answer is found in 2 Timothy 4:3-4: “For the time is coming when people will not endure sound teaching, but having itching ears they will accumulate for themselves teachers to suit their own passions, and will turn away from listening to the truth and wander off into myths.”

 We are quick to blame false teachers for deceiving us, but fail to recognize that the real problem was our itching ears and passions.
-It’s one thing to identify a deceptive teaching, it’s another to identify self deception.
-Self, is the main cause for all our miseries: “I have never met a man who has given me as much trouble as myself.” – Dwight Moody
+It’s one thing to identify deceptive teaching, it’s another to identify self deception.
+Self is the main cause for all our miseries: “I have never met a man who has given me as much trouble as myself.” – Dwight Moody

 I can think of three basic reasons why so many have been captivated by this insidious movement: